AnyLog-co/documentation/high availability.md

 are directed to the surviving node.
 This document explains how to configure AnyLog to provide High Availability and the commands that monitor and report on the HA state.

+This document extends the explanations in [Data Distribution and Configuration](https://github.com/AnyLog-co/documentation/blob/master/data%20distribution%20and%20configuration.md#data-distribution-and-configuration).

 ## The Cluster Policy

 HA is based on distributing the data to clusters.
 A cluster is a logical collection of data and each cluster is supported by